AnthonyA28/AnthonyA28.github.io/About.md

 # Anthony

-I am currently a PhD candidate at The Unversity of Texas at Austin.
-When I am free, I ride BMX.
+I am currently a PhD candidate at The Unversity of Texas at Austin in the Sanoja lab.
+You can contact me on my personal email which is *FirstName*Arrowood23@gmail.com.